gcclinux/EasyEdit/docs/STATUS-REPORT.md

 ### ✅ What Was Completed

-The **File System Access API** has been successfully integrated into EasyEdit, providing near-native file handling capabilities in modern browsers (Chrome/Edge/Opera) while maintaining full backward compatibility with the Electron app and graceful fallback for older browsers.
+The **File System Access API** has been successfully integrated into EasyEditor, providing near-native file handling capabilities in modern browsers (Chrome/Edge/Opera) while maintaining full backward compatibility with the Electron app and graceful fallback for older browsers.

 ---